Local Development

 Application Properties

-The main configuration files are:application.properties
+The main configuration files are:application.properties: Default application configurationapplication-otel.properties: OpenTelemetry configuration

 API Testing